ArizoftGames/war-eagles-digital/Docs/SolutionSummary.md

 ##Scenes:

 Loading.tscn:  Current main scene.
-Displays "Loading..." texz and WE Icon.
+Displays "Loading..." text and WE Icon.
 Fades seamlessly into IntroAnim.
 Detects and writes config.cfg, uses existing user edited setting if present.
 Makes if necessary and writes to "%APPDATA%\Roaming\War Eagles\War Eagles"

 IntroAnim.tscn: Plays disclaimer screen and introductory animation (skippable) and then fades seamlessly into SplashMenu.